GrumpsCat/listed/content/posts/Realism_vs_Anti_Realism.md

 ---

 # Epistemic Reductionism and the Moral- Epistemic Disparity

+### 1. Ethical Confidence and Moral Properties

+- **Ethical Claims**: The author expresses confidence in certain ethical claims.
+These include judgments that some actions are not acceptable (morally wrong) and that some situations are good in themselves (intrinsically good).
+- **Moral Properties**: The author believes in the existence of properties like being morally wrong or being intrinsically good.

+### 2. Reductionism in Metaethics

+- **Reductionism**: This is the view that moral facts and properties are identical to facts and properties from another domain, and can be described using non-moral language.
+- **Natural Facts**: Most reductionist theories in ethics reduce moral facts to natural (empirical) facts, often psychological ones.
+For example, Hume suggested that calling something vicious means feeling blame towards it due to our nature.
+- **Examples**: The theory that being intrinsically good is just being a state of pleasure is a form of reductive naturalism.

+### 3. Non-Naturalism in Ethics

+- **Non-Naturalists**: They argue that moral properties are unique and cannot be reduced to natural or descriptive properties.
+Each moral property is distinct and not another type of property.
+- **Necessary Connections**: Non-naturalists acknowledge necessary connections between moral and non-moral facts but see them as two distinct phenomena.
+- **Example**: Some non-naturalists are hedonists who believe that something is intrinsically good because it is a state of pleasure, but they see this as two separate phenomena rather than a single one with two descriptions.

+### 4. Moral Realism vs. Anti-Realism

+- **Moral Realism**: This is the belief that there are moral facts and that some moral properties are stance-independent (they do not depend on people's attitudes or practices).
+- **Stance-Independent**: A property is stance-independent if it doesn't rely on observers' attitudes or practices.
+- **Examples**: The Humean view (stance-dependent) contrasts with hedonism (stance-independent).
+Hedonism is a form of moral realism because it posits that some states of pleasure are intrinsically good, regardless of observers’ attitudes.
+- **Robust Moral Realism**: This refers to non-naturalist moral realism, which is a form of moral realism that does not reduce moral properties to natural properties.

+### 5. Analogous Categories in Metaepistemology

+- **Epistemic Properties**: Just as there are moral properties (e.g., morally wrong), there are epistemic properties (e.g., having a reason to believe something, a belief being justified or reasonable).
+- **Reduction and Independence**: The same questions about reduction and stance-independence apply to epistemic properties as to moral properties.
+- **Moral Scepticism vs. Epistemic Scepticism**: People might doubt the existence of moral facts more often than epistemic facts (like the reasonableness of beliefs).
+The clear existence of epistemic facts can help argue for the existence of moral facts.

+### Summary

+The text explores the nature of moral properties and their potential reduction to natural properties, comparing reductionist and non-reductionist views.
+It discusses moral realism, where moral facts exist independently of human attitudes, and draws parallels with similar debates in metaepistemology about the nature of epistemic properties.

+By understanding these distinctions and theories, you can better appreciate the debates in metaethics about the nature of moral properties and their relationship to natural facts.

+# The Moral Open Question Argument

+## Introduction
+- Moral properties and facts resist analysis in terms of natural or non-moral facts and properties.
+- The belief in this resistance is based on open-question-type considerations.
+- The Open Question Argument (OQA) has been widely discussed and critiqued over time.

+## Reductive Naturalism
+- **Reductive naturalism**: Identifies normative/evaluative properties with natural properties.
+- Two forms of reductive naturalism:
+  - **Analytic reductionism**: Identity claim is analytic.
+  - **Synthetic reductionism**: Identity claim is synthetic.
+- The OQA challenges analytic reductionism.

+## Analytic Reductionism and Open Questions
+- In analytic reductionism, a natural property is identified with an ethical property.
+- It will always be an “open question” whether things with the natural property also have the evaluative property.
+- Example: Hedonism posits that all states of pleasure are intrinsically good.
+  - A philosopher might argue that malicious pleasures have no intrinsic value.
+  - This disagreement does not indicate a conceptual confusion but a difference in beliefs about intrinsic value.

+## Metaethical Implications
+- If intrinsic goodness and being a state of pleasure are necessarily coextensive, it does not resolve the open question.
+- Therefore, intrinsic goodness cannot be analytically reduced to being a state of pleasure.

+## Broader Implications
+- The same reasoning applies to other natural or non-evaluative concepts and intrinsic goodness.
+- Conflicting evaluative judgments do not indicate conceptual confusion or different topics but different beliefs.

+## Objections to the Argument
+- Some argue that the OQA can refute reductive analyses of any concept.
+- Obvious reductions (e.g., unclehood):
+  - To be an uncle: a male with a sibling who has an offspring.
+  - Disagreement (offspring must be male) indicates conceptual confusion, not an open question.
+- Non-obvious reductions (e.g., bachelorhood):
+  - Simple view: all unmarried men are bachelors.
+  - Disagreement (pope as bachelor) also indicates conceptual confusion.

+## Comparing Disagreements
+- Disagreements about intrinsic value (hedonism) are normal and do not indicate conceptual confusion.
+- Disagreements about bachelorhood indicate different concepts and meanings.
+- The OQA effectively challenges analytic reductionism in ethics but not in cases like bachelorhood or unclehood.

+## Conclusion
+- Committed reductionists might argue that their opponents misunderstand the concept.
+- The plausibility of this stance depends on evaluation.
+- The OQA casts doubt on analytic reductionism in ethics but not in other cases like unclehood or bachelorhood.

+# The Epistemic Open Question Argument

+## Introduction
+- In epistemology, unlike ethics, the Open Question Argument (OQA) against analytic reductionism is not compelling.
+- The failure of the OQA in epistemology suggests we should accept analytic epistemic reductionism, even without a definitive reductive analysis of epistemic notions.

+## Sample Analysis of Epistemic Reasons
+- Consider a sample analysis: a claim is reasonable to believe if it is likely to be true, given the subject’s evidence.
+- Example: Sally sees wet streets and believes it likely rained.
+Intuitively, this belief is reasonable based on her evidence.

+## Testing the Analysis
+- Suppose the analysis is extensionally adequate (no counterexamples).
+- The metaepistemological question remains: are being reasonable to believe and being probable relative to evidence the same condition under different labels?
+- Use the OQA to test this: does conflicting belief indicate conceptual confusion or merely different beliefs?

+## Application of Open Question Reasoning
+- Suppose Sally agrees her evidence makes it likely it rained but denies it’s reasonable to believe so.
+- This claim sounds incoherent, like she doesn't understand what she is saying.
+- Unlike Moore-paradoxical claims ("that claim is true, but I don’t believe it"), Sally’s claim lacks coherence.

+## Prudential vs. Epistemic Reasonability
+- Pascal’s wager: “given all our evidence, theism is unlikely to be true, but it is reasonable to believe it is true.”
+- Pascalian claims are coherent when "reasonable" is interpreted prudentially.
+- Defenders of the epistemic OQA need claims like "given all our evidence, theism is unlikely, but it is epistemically reasonable to believe it" to be coherent, which they are not.

+## Conclusion
+- The epistemic OQA is not convincing, unlike the moral OQA.
+- Therefore, analytic reductionism in epistemology is plausible and offers theoretical advantages.
+- This poses a challenge for those using moral-epistemic parity to support robust moral realism, as epistemic normativity is not irreducible like moral normativity.

 ## Section 4: What If the Proposed Analysis of Epistemic Reasonability Is Not Extensionally Adequate?
 ### Chris Heathwood